 Morocco is the perfect adventure for a family and is very accessible for half-term school holidays.
 Stunning landscapes from the mountains to the beaches beg adventure; ride a camel, swim in waterfalls, surf in the ocean.
 Let your imagination fly and think to your next holiday souks, sand dunes & surf.
 Exciting times!

-Morocco has many faces, it is situated on the African continent and has been described to be like a tree, with its roots in Africa whilst the leaves breath European air. the country is profoundly traditional whilst drawn to the modern world and it is this paradox that gives Morocco its cultural richness.
+Morocco has many faces, it is situated on the African continent and has been described to be like a tree, with its roots in Africa whilst the leaves breath European air.
+The country is profoundly traditional whilst drawn to the modern world and it is this paradox that gives Morocco its cultural richness.

 The country overflows with colour and mystique.
-The beauty of its landscape, the drama of its souks and kasbahs, the smell of off, the wail of the muezzin, the warmth of its people make for an assault on your senses soon after you arrive.
+The beauty of its landscape, the drama of its souks and kasbahs, the smell of spices, the wail of the muezzin, the warmth of its people make for an assault on your senses soon after you arrive.
 But then you feel the warmth of the sun, the coolness of the tadlakt floors, the refreshing cup of sweet mint tea and you know that you are in a country that you will enjoy immensely.

 Immerse yourself for a fantastic cultural experience.